 Updating the hardware on your furniture makeovers doesn’t need to be timely or difficult to be beautiful.
 When it’s appropriate, I like to spray paint hardware for furniture to complement the finish I’m doing.
-It’s a quick and easy process that makes a dramatic change in the way the hardware looks.
+It’s a quick and easy process that dramatically changes the way the hardware looks and can a lot of value to your piece.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.